-Korea is having its time in the spotlight, not only when it comes to Kpop groups like BTS, but in every other realm of media imaginable.
+Korea is having its time in the spotlight due to the Hallyu wave, not only when it comes to Kpop groups like BTS, but in every other realm of media imaginable.
 One of the most popular items to come out of Korea in the past decade is Korea’s increasingly popular Korean Dramas.
 Everyone has an opinion on which KDrama is the best.
 While opinions can vary wildly, the viewership of the shows should definitely be given consideration.
 Here are the 7 best Korean Dramas with their ratings, as per Nielsen Korea viewership.

 #1 The World of the Married (2020)

 The World of the Married set records at its premier this year as it received a 16.9% viewership rating, meaning almost 1/5th of TVs were tuned to the show.
 After the second episode, it became the first JTVC series to hit double-digit ratings.
 The plot stars Kim Hee-ae as a well-respected doctor with a husband who betrays her, played by Park Hae-joon.

 Kim’s character, Ji Sun Woo, is a successful doctor married to Lee Tae Oh, an up-and-coming director.
 Sun Woo thinks that she has everything and has a happy family with her husband and her teenage son… until she realizes she has been lied to and betrayed.
 Not only has her husband has been having an affair with a younger woman, but her friends have also known about the secret relationship.
 Upon finding out that everyone knew but her for the past two years, and that her friends even accompanied the husband and his mistress on a group trip, Sun Woo decides to get revenge in the best most painful and damaging way possible to ruin her husband.